matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 removes that edit revision.
 In the case of `m.reference` it removes the referencing event.

+Trying to call `/relations` or `/aggregations` on a redacted message must return a 404.

-In the UI, the act of redacting an edited message in the timeline should redact the *all* versions of that message.
+In the UI, the act of redacting an edited message in the timeline should remove the message entirely from the timeline.
 It can do this by redacting the original msg, while ensuring that clients locally discard any edits to a redacted message on receiving a redaction.